 - Drain to a permeable surface - especially one that is built for infiltration like a rain garden or soakaway pit

-- Drain at least 3m (12’) from your home’s foundation to an area sloped away from the home – this will help keep your basement dry especially in spring and after large storms
+- Drain at least 3m (10’) from your home’s foundation to an area sloped away from the home – this will help keep your basement dry especially in spring and after large storms

-- Follow the Site Alteration By-law which prohibits the drainage of rainwater on to a neighbouring property whether it is intentional or not
+- Follow the Site Alteration By-law which prohibits the drainage of rainwater onto a neighbouring property whether it is intentional or not

 Rain barrels are a great way to collect water to use on your lawn and garden.
 You will save on your water bill and keep water in the ground instead of the storm sewers.

 - Selecting a rain barrel – rain barrels are available locally at garden supply and hardware stores.
 Rain barrels can also be purchased through local fundraising events(link is external).
 Rain Barrels For Sale | Water Collection Barrels | Water Tanks.

 - Location, location, location - place your rain barrel near where the water will be used; whether it’s for washing the car and gardening tools, or watering the flower beds and the lawn.
 Rain barrels should be placed on a solid, strong, level surface.
 A full 200L rain barrel can weigh 200kg or over 400 pounds (weight of the water) plus the weight of the barrel.

 - Water at the Roots - keep rain barrel water off the leaves of edible plants and direct water into the soil around the plants instead.
-Drip hoses have the added benefit of slowly releasing water over time, keeping your plants well watered and making sure your barrel is ready to capture the next rain.
+Drip hoses have the added benefit of slowly releasing water over time, keeping your plants well-watered, and making sure your barrel is ready to capture the next rain.

 - Collect the max - drain your rain barrel before each rain event to ensure your rain barrel can capture as much rain as possible; this may also help to prevent mosquito population growth.